 The Battle of Britain.
 Outmanned and outgunned, Britain faced the might of the Nazi war machine alone, having seen the BEF get curbstomped in France.
 With the help of radar, the RAF utterly tore apart the Luftwaffe, with resistance pilots such as the terrifying 303rd squadron from Poland.

-Mind you, Poland, well just look at the stats for the invasion, half as many troops again, twice as many artillery pieces, 3 times as many tanks, and almost 6 times as many aircraft, and all of it better than what the Polish had, and it still took the Nazis 5 weeks, and the Soviets coming in from the other side (with half as many troops as the Poles started out with, but massively outnumbering them in every other way).
-In 6 weeks the next year the Germans had overrun the Netherlands, Belgium, France and Luxembourg (and with backup from the British), a combination which altogether had numerical parity in troops, more tanks and guns, a much slimmer disparity of aircraft, and overall much more modern equipment.
+Mind you, Poland, well, just look at the stats for the invasion; half as many troops again, twice as many artillery pieces, 3 times as many tanks, and almost 6 times as many aircraft, and all of it better than what the Polish had, and it still took the Nazis 5 weeks, and the Soviets coming in from the other side (with half as many troops as the Poles started out with, but massively outnumbering them in every other way).
+In 6 weeks the next year, the Germans had overrun the Netherlands, Belgium, France, and Luxembourg (and with backup from the British), a combination which altogether had numerical parity in troops, more tanks and guns, a much slimmer disparity of aircraft, and overall much more modern equipment.

 Mexico: Mexico was just starting to come back from losing over half of its former territory to the United States when Napoleon III decided that he wanted a state under French control in the Americas.
-Mexican president Benito Juarez had stopped paying foreign debt to France, Britain, and Spain, this was used as an excuse by the French to launch an invasion.
+Mexican president Benito Juarez had stopped paying foreign debt to France, Britain, and Spain, and this was used as an excuse by the French to launch an invasion.
 The then best army in the entire world was defeated by an inferior army in both training and equipment (not to mention numbers).
-Even after the French achieved victory and installed their own ruler they were forced to leave the country by the constant Mexican attacks.
+Even after the French achieved victory and installed their own ruler, they were forced to leave the country by the constant Mexican attacks.

-Erwin Rommel, who led a combined Italian-German force in Africa, had a good opinion of the Italian soldiers but an horrible one of their officers, and is quoted to have said of them "Good soldiers, bad officers; however don't forget that without them we would not have any Civilization" (The Rommel Papers) and "The German soldier has impressed the world, however the Italian Bersagliere soldier has impressed the German soldier" (the Italians placed the latter phrase on a plaque at their military graveyard near El Alamein).
+Erwin Rommel, who led a combined Italian-German force in Africa, had a good opinion of the Italian soldiers but a horrible one of their officers, and is quoted to have said of them "Good soldiers, bad officers; however, don't forget that without them we would not have any Civilization" (The Rommel Papers) and "The German soldier has impressed the world, however the Italian Bersagliere soldier has impressed the German soldier" (the Italians placed the latter phrase on a plaque at their military graveyard near El Alamein).